 Does "More Visa-Free Countries" Equal "Better Passport"?

-The answer is “it depends”… It depends on which additional countries you get and how likely you are to visit them.
+The answer is “it depends”… on which additional countries you get and how likely you are to visit them.

-For example, a passport may offer 10 additional countries, but also cost tens of thousands of dollars more… We encourage you to think it through carefully and consider whether these additional visa-free countries are worth the cost.
+For example, a passport may offer 10 additional countries, but also cost tens of thousands of dollars more.
+Therefore, we encourage you to think it through carefully and consider whether these additional visa-free countries are worth the cost.

-To help you do this, we’ve created a detailed that shows you the differences in visa-free travel between all citizenship-by-investment passports.
+To help you do this, we created a detailed Citizenship By Investment Comparison Sheet that shows you the differences in visa-free travel between all citizenship-by-investment passports.

-Use this sheet to ensure you avoid overpaying for a passport that doesn’t provide significantly more value.
+Use this sheet to ensure you don’t overpay for a passport that doesn’t provide significantly more value.

 We have an in-depth article covering all currently available citizenship by investment programs that will give you a complete overview of all the options available to you.

-But for this article, we want to highlight one other options in the Caribbean and compare it to St. Lucia’s program…
+But for this article, we want to highlight one other option in the Caribbean and compare it to St. Lucia’s program…